 Sintana is at an early stage of development and as is common with similar exploration companies, it raises financing for its property acquisition and exploration activities.
 Sintana has not incurred any operating income in the current and prior periods.
-For the year ended December 31, 2018, the Company incurred a loss of \$1,905,354 and had an accumulated deficit of \$87,504,348.
-Sintana had a working capital deficit of \$4,019,456 at December 31, 2018 (December 31, 2017 - working capital deficit of \$2,862,318).
+For the year ended December 31, 2019, the Company incurred a loss of \$1,323,698 (year ended December 31, 2018 - \$1,905,354) and had an accumulated deficit of \$88,828,046.
+Sintana had a working capital deficit of \$5,124,320 at December 31, 2019 (December 31, 2018 - working capital deficit of \$4,019,456).

 These consolidated financial statements have been prepared on a basis which contemplates that the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
 Accordingly, they do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern.
 The certainty of funding future exploration expenditures and availability of additional financing sources cannot be assured at this time.
-These uncertainties cast significant doubt as to the Company's ability to continue as a going concern and, accordingly, the ultimate use of accounting principles applicable to a going concern.
+These material uncertainties cast significant doubt on the Company's ability to continue as a going concern and, accordingly, the ultimate use of accounting principles applicable to a going concern.
 The Company's ability to continue as a going concern is dependent upon obtaining additional financing and eventually achieving profitable production.